 - 2014: The master's program receives a new designation: "Master of Information Studies" (MISt).
 The MISt program offers a research stream (non-thesis) and includes "Information and Communication Technology" as an additional area of interest.
 The School joins the Faculty of Arts.
 The School joins the "iSchools," an international organization of Information Schools.

-- 2015: Three new degrees are offered: "Master of Information Studies (non-thesis) - Project" with an expanded research focus, "Graduate Certificate in Digital Archives Management", and "Graduate Certificate in Information and Knowledge Management".
+- 2015: Three new degrees are offered: "Master of Information Studies (non-thesis) - Project" with an expanded research focus, "Graduate Certificate in Digital Archives Management", "Graduate Certificate in Information and Knowledge Management", and Graduate Certificate in Information Architecture and Design.

 - 1904-1919: Charles H. Gould, BA (McGill) University Librarian